PreciselyData/PreciselyAPIsSDK-IOS/README.md

 * [Geocode](https://developer.precisely.com/apis/geocode): Accurate Geocoding.
 Convert individual or batch collections of addresses to latitude & longitude coordinates and vice versa.
 Useful for enhancing & enriching your customer addresses.

-* [Typeahead](https://developer.precisely.com/apis/typeahead): Address Autocomplete.
-Build Address typeahead into your websites.
-The Typeahead API returns an autocompleted list of addresses based on the input of a partial address.
+* [Address Autocomplete](https://developer.precisely.com/apis/typeahead): Address Autocomplete.
+Build Address Autocomplete into your websites.
+The Address Autocomplete API returns an autocompleted list of addresses based on the input of a partial address.
 Useful for any local search, checkout, shipping, or billing experiences on your website.
 Increase e-commerce conversion by 3-6%!

 * [Maps](https://developer.precisely.com/apis/maps): Beautiful Visualization.
 Add your data and/or Precisely data atop beautiful maps for visualizations.
 Choose from three map styles - Bronze, Iron, and Steel.